-Example 3 (Market Entry).
-Consider the following version of the Brander-Spencer model, where a foreign firm (F_f) decides whether to remain in (R) or leave (L) a market consisting of two domestic firms (F_d) , all of whom must decide whether to enter (E) or stay out (S) of the market.
+Example 5 (Market Entry).
+Consider the following simplified version of Brander and Spencer (1985), where a foreign firm (F_f) decides whether to remain in (R) or leave (L) a market consisting of two domestic firms F_d^1 and F_d^2), both of whom must decide whether to enter (E) or stay out (S) of the market.
 The domestic firms receive a government subsidy $s \geq 0$, while the foreign firm does not.
 Consider the following payoffs.